-This cheat sheet presents recommendations for creating a strong report as part of an information security assessment project.
+This cheat sheet offers advice for creating a strong report as part of your penetration test, vulnerability assessment, or an information security audit.
 To print, use the one-sheet PDF version; you can also edit the Word version for you own needs.

 General Approach to Creating the Report

-- Analyze the data collected during the security assessment to identify relevant issues.
+- Analyze the data collected during the assessment to identify relevant issues.

 - Prioritize your risks and observations; formulate remediation steps.

-- Attach relevant figures and raw data to support the main body of the report.
+- Attach relevant the figures and data to support the main body of your report.

 - Create the executive summary to highlight the key findings and recommendations.

-- Consider submitting the report’s draft to weed out false positives and confirm expectations.
+- Consider submitting the report draft to weed out false positives and confirm expectations.

 - Submit the final report to the intended recipient using agreed-upon secure transfer mechanism.

-- Discuss the report’s contents with the recipient on the phone or in person.
+- Discuss the report's contents with the recipient on the phone, teleconference, or in person.

 Analysis of the Security Assessment Data

-- Your analysis should provide value beyond regurgitating the data already in existence.
+- Share your insights beyond regurgitating the data already in existence.

 - Consider what information provided to you is incomplete or might be a lie or half-truth.

-- Group initial findings based on affected resources, risk, issue category, etc. to look for patterns.
+- Look for patterns by grouping your initial findings by the affected resources, risk, issue category, etc.

 - Identify for trends that highlight the existence of underlying problems that affect security.

 - If examining scanner output, consider exploring the data using spreadsheets and pivot tables.